Contact us

 Although the baseline residence requirements would be extended, the proposals also introduce mechanisms that allow applicants to reduce the qualifying period.

 In particular, sustained high earnings are identified as a potential basis for accelerated settlement.
-Individuals earning in excess of £125,140 per annum for three consecutive years may qualify for a reduction of up to seven years in the overall residence requirement.
+Individuals earning in excess of £125,140 per annum for three consecutive years may qualify for a reduction of up to seven years in the overall residence requirement, while earnings above £50,270 for three years could attract a reduction of up to five years.
 The consultation also contemplates reductions based on public service or meaningful community engagement, including recognised voluntary activity.

 Conversely, the qualifying period may be extended in circumstances involving immigration breaches, criminal convictions, or recourse to public funds.
 In certain cases, the cumulative effect of adverse factors can result in waiting periods of up to 30 years before eligibility for ILR arises.